 In attempt to promote safety and accountability for Bird riders, the company has already updated its login process to require users to scan their driver’s licenses.
 Bird also sends free helmets to users.

-What Happens If I Have An Accident While Operating A Bird Scooter?
+What Happens If I Have An E-Scooter Accident While Operating A Bird Scooter?

 It’s really no different than any other type of roadway accident.
 If you hit another person or vehicle, you must stop and exchange contact and insurance information.
 If anyone is seriously injured, call 911.
 A traffic collision report should also be made.

-Contact the Bird Scooter Accident legal team at Nadrich & Cohen Accident Injury Lawyers if you or a loved one has been injured while operating a scooter.
+Contact the Bird scooter accident legal team at Nadrich & Cohen if you or a loved one has been injured while operating a scooter.
 We will provide you with a free consultation and advise you of your legal options.
-We have 26 locations throughout California to serve you.